-POYA INTERNATIONAL CO., LTD. STATEMENT OF SUMMARY OF EMPLOYEE BENEFITS, DEPRECIATION, AND AMORTIZATION EXPENSES IN THE CURRENT PERIOD FOR THE YEAR ENDED DECEMBER 31, 2020 (Expressed in thousands of New Taiwan dollars)
+POYA INTERNATIONAL CO., LTD. STATEMENT OF SUMMARY OF EMPLOYEE BENEFITS, DEPRECIATION, AND AMORTIZATION EXPENSES IN THE CURRENT PERIOD FOR THE YEAR ENDED DECEMBER 31, 2021

-Please refer to Note 6(18) for the additional information related to expenses and Note 6(19) for the information related to employee benefits.
+Please refer to Note 6(18) for the additional information related to expenses by nature and Note 6(19) for the information related to employee benefit expenses.